Navigating the debt collection software tipping point

 Overdue accounts.
 Pretty much every business that extends credit to its customers has to contend with them.
 Some service them in-house.
-Some partner with debt collection agencies.
+Some outsource to debt collection agencies.
 And still others cash in their chips and sell bundles of past due accounts to debt buyers.
 In fact, a single business may do all three.

 Understanding the lifecycle of your overdue accounts can help you build a more efficient recovery operation by knowing when to manage collections in-house with debt collection software, and when to partner with a debt collection agency.

-In this white paper, we’ll explore the ways early and late stage accounts differ, your options for handling them, and how tracking your operating expenses relative to debt recoveries can help you determine the appropriate debt collection strategy for your business.
-Along the way, we will also touch on some additional considerations around debt collection software, partnering with third party debt collection agencies, and the emerging option of digital debt collection.
+In this article, we’ll explore the ways early and late stage accounts differ, your options for handling them, and how tracking your operating expenses relative to debt recoveries can help you determine the appropriate debt collection strategy for your business.
+Along the way, we will also touch on some additional considerations around debt collection software, partnering with third-party debt collection agencies, and digital debt collection.

 The lifecycle of overdue accounts

 Every overdue account has a lifecycle.
 In the broadest sense, that lifecycle begins when an account becomes overdue, and ends when the outstanding balance is either recovered or completely written off as a loss.

 Between those two points, an overdue account may pass through several milestones, and be handed off to multiple parties.